 In comparison to point guards, the change in height of shooting guards was more of a steady rise that has reached a plateau at 6'5" around the year 2000 and went down to almost 6'4" in recent years.

 The most common heights for shooting guards are 6'4" and 6'5" which make up for almost 50% of played minutes at this position.
 Players with the most minutes at this size are Devin Booker, James Harden, and Zach LaVine.

 The average NBA small forward in 2022 is 6'6" tall.

 Small forwards show a very similar trend as shooting guards, getting bigger continuously until hitting a plateau around 2000 just under 6'8 and losing an inch in recent seasons (again probably due to the more exact measurements).

 Similar to the SG position, the SF position seems to be very well-defined with a majority of players measuring in either 6'5" or 6'7".
 Examples of SFs at this height are DeMar DeRozan, Joe Harris, and Jimmy Butler.

 How tall are Power Forwards in the NBA?

-The power forward is probably the position which has changed the most in the modern NBA.
-PF’s used to be big and strong low post players who battled for rebounds and scored on post-ups, but players like Dirk Nowitzki have completely changed the game.
+The power forward is probably the position that has changed the most in the modern NBA.
+PF's used to be big and strong low post players who battled for rebounds and scored on post-ups, but players like Dirk Nowitzki have completely changed the game.
 Nowadays, power forwards are often used to stretch the floor shooting a lot of threes and acting as playmakers on the perimeter.